ntietje1/wizard-archive/feature-roadmap.md

   - Player notes for each tag page notes
   - Standalone notes with personal file tree in sidebar
   - Extension: interweaving of player-notes into DM-notes
-- Fine-grained sharing control
-  - DM can share notes to specific players
-  - Players can share notes amongst other players or maybe even the DM
 - Robust keyboard controls
   - Standard controls like undo/redo, copy/cut/paste where appropriate
   - File tree controls (copy keybinds from popular tools)